-- The inspector observed 10 lessons, of which three were joint observations with the headteacher. - Meetings and discussions were held with the Chair and Vice-Chair of the Governing Body, members of staff with curricular responsibility, a representative of the local authority and groups of pupils. - There were no responses to the online questionnaire (Parent View). - The inspector observed the school's work and looked at a number of documents, including the school's own data on pupils' current progress, planning and monitoring documentation, records relating to behaviour and attendance, and documents relating to safeguarding.
+- The inspector observed eight lessons, of which three were joint observations with the headteacher. - Meetings and discussions were held with representatives of the governing body, members of staff, a representative of the local authority and groups of pupils. - There were 37 responses to the online questionnaire (Parent View). - The inspector observed the school's work and looked at a number of documents, including the school's own data on pupils' current progress, planning and monitoring documentation, records relating to behaviour and attendance, and documents relating to safeguarding.